sarsamurmu/zusty/pages/src/docs/components/dropdown.md

 ---

-## Opening Direction
+## Opening direction
 There are total four opening direction for dropdown, not actually only dropdown, it will be dropup, dropleft and dropright.

-These are the classe that you have to add -
+These are the classes that you have to add -
-- `zust-upside`{.class} : For making the dropdown open Upside.
+- `zust-upside`{.class} : To make the dropdown open up side.
-- `zust-leftside`{.class} : For making the dropdown open Leftside.
+- `zust-leftside`{.class} : To make the dropdown open left side.
-- `zust-rightside`{.class} : For making the dropdown open Rightside.
+- `zust-rightside`{.class} : To make the dropdown open right side.

 ```html {snippet}
 <div class="zust-flex zust-justify-between">